loading...

 Where is the start line located?

-The start of the Bank of America Chicago 13.1 is located in Chicago’s Garfield Park.
+The start of the Bank of America Chicago 13.1 is located in Chicago’s Garfield Park on Jackson Boulevard.

 What time does the race start?